Back to Pilotfish Home

 • Error Route Trigger

-Step 7 – Transform the Data for the Target System
+Step 7 – Select Transformer for the Target System

 Once the data is on the Target side of the PilotFish workflow, it’s time to transform it so it’s ready to be received by the Target System.
 This is done the same way as the transformation on the Source side; only the order of operations is reversed.
 First, a logical mapping is done using XSLT in the PilotFish Data Mapper.
 This process is identical to the mapping on the Source side, with the only difference being the formats used.